Instruction sequence processing operators: Introduction

+Henceforth, objects that represent in a direct way the behaviours produced by instruction sequences under execution are called threads, objects that represent the behaviours exhibited by components of execution environments are called services, and collections of named services are called service families.
+In order to deal with the different aspects of the interaction between instruction sequences under execution and components of their execution environment concerning the processing of instructions, three operators are added to basic thread algebra.
+Because these operators are primarily intended to be used to describe and analyse instruction sequence processing, they are loosely referred to by the term instruction sequence processing operators.

 This paper is organized as follows.
 First, we give a survey of the program notation used in this paper (Section~\ref{sect-PGLBbt}) and define its semantics using basic thread algebra (Section~\ref{sect-BTAbt}).
-Next, we introduce service families, the composition operator for service families (Section~\ref{sect-SF}), and the three operators that are related to the processing of instructions by service families (Section~\ref{sect-TSI}).
+Next, we introduce services and a composition operator for services families (Section~\ref{sect-SF}), and the three operators that are related to the processing of instructions by a service family (Section~\ref{sect-TSI}).
 Then, we propose to comply with conventions that exclude the use of terms that are not really intended to denote anything (Sections~\ref{sect-RUC}).
-After that, we give an example related to the processing of instructions by service families (Section~\ref{sect-example}).
+After that, we give an example related to the processing of instructions by a service family (Section~\ref{sect-example}).
 Further, we present an interesting variant of one of the above-mentioned operators related to the processing of instructions (Section~\ref{sect-abstr-use}).
 Thereafter, we introduce the concept of a functional unit and related concepts (Section~\ref{sect-func-unit}).
 Subsequently, we investigate functional units for natural numbers (Section~\ref{sect-func-unit-nat}).
-We also make some remarks about functional units for finite state spaces (Section~\ref{sect-func-unit-fin}).
 Then, we define autosolvability and related notions in terms of functional units related to Turing machine tapes (Section~\ref{sect-func-unit-sbs}).
 After that, we discuss the weakness of interpreters when it comes to solving the halting problem (Section~\ref{sect-interpreters}) and give positive and negative results concerning the autosolvability of the halting problem (Section~\ref{sect-autosolvability}).
 Finally, we make some concluding remarks (Section~\ref{sect-concl}).